mwilliams/d2s3/README.markdown

 _**Matthew Williams, 2009**_

-Thanks to the s3-swf-upload plugin which code was borrowed from to make this project work.
-That project can be found at: http://github.com/elcgit/s3-swf-upload-plugin/tree/master
+Thanks to the [s3-swf-upload](http://github.com/elcgit/s3-swf-upload-plugin/tree/master "s3-swf-upload GitHub Project Page") plugin which code was borrowed from to make this project happen.